 On January 1, the tanks of the 194th were holding the Calumpit Bridge allowing the Southern Luzon Forces to cross the bridge toward Bataan.
 General Wainwright was attempting to hold the main Japanese force coming down Route 5 to prevent the troops from being cut off.
 General MacArthur’s chief of staff gave conflicting orders involving whose command the defenders were under which caused confusion.
 Gen. Wainwright was not aware these orders had been given.
 Because of the orders, there was confusion among the Filipinos and American forces defending the bridge over the Pampanga River.
 Due to the efforts of the Self-Propelled Mounts, the 71st Field Artillery, and a frenzied attack by the 192nd Tank Battalion the Japanese were halted.

 From January 2 to 4, the 192nd held the road open from San Fernando to Dinalupihan so the southern forces could escape.
 It was also in January 1942, that the food ration was cut in half.
 It was not too long after this was done that malaria, dysentery, and dengue fever began hitting the soldiers.
 On January 5, while attached to the 194th Tank Battalion, A Company withdrew from the line.
 1st.
 Lt.
 Kenneth Bloomfield received orders to launch a counter-attack against the Japanese on a tail picked by Provisional Tank Group command.
 Bloomfield, while attempting to attack, radioed the tank group that the trail did not exist.
 At one point during this time, the only food they had for three days was coconuts that they climbed trees to get.

 It was evening and the tankers believed they were in a relatively safe place near Lubao along a dried-up creek bed.
 Bloomfield told his men to get some sleep.
 Their sleep was interrupted by the sound of a gunshot at about 1:50 A.M.
 The tankers had no idea that they were about to engage the Japanese who had launched a major offensive across an open field wearing white shirts which made them easy targets.
-There was a great deal of confusion and the battle lasted until 3:00 A.M. when the Japanese broke off the attack.
-Within days of this action, the company returned to the command of the 192nd.
+There was a great deal of confusion and the battle lasted until 5:00 A.M. when the Japanese broke off the attack.
+After this action, the company returned to the command of the 192nd.

-The tanks often were the last units to disengage from the enemy and form a new defensive line as Americans and Filipino forces withdrew toward Bataan.
-On the night of January 7, the A Company was awaiting orders to cross the last bridge into Bataan over the Culis Creek.
-The engineers were ready to blow up the bridge, but the battalion’s commanding officer, Lt.
-Col. Ted Wickord, ordered the engineers to wait until he had looked to see if they were anywhere in sight.
+The tanks often were the last units to disengage from the enemy and form a new defensive line as American and Filipino forces withdrew toward Bataan.
+On the night of January 7, the A Company was awaiting orders to cross the last bridge into Bataan over Culis Creek.
+The engineers were ready to blow up the bridge, but the battalion’s commanding officer, Major Ted Wickord, ordered the engineers to wait until he had looked to see if they were anywhere in sight.
 He found the company, asleep in their tanks because they had not received the order to withdraw across the bridge.
 After they had crossed, the bridge was destroyed.
 This made them the last American unit to enter Bataan.
 The next day the tanks received maintenance.
 It was the first rest that the two tank battalions had since December 24.

 The next day, a composite tank company was formed under the command of Capt.
 Donald Hanes, B Co., 192nd.
-Its job was to protect the East Coast Road north of Hermosa open and to stop Japanese tanks attempting to use it to overrun the next defensive line that was forming.
+Its job was to protect the East Coast Road north of Hermosa open and to stop Japanese tanks from attempting to use it to overrun the next defensive line that was forming.
 While in this position, the tanks were under constant enemy artillery fire.
 The rest of the tanks were ordered to bivouac south of the Abucay-Hacienda Road.
 When word came that a bridge was going to be blown, all the tanks were ordered out of the area, which included the composite company.
 This could have resulted in a catastrophe, but the Japanese did not take advantage of the situation.

 It was at this time the tank battalions received these orders which came from Gen. Weaver: “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”

 On January 24, the tank battalions were ordered to cover all forces withdrawing to the Pilar-Bigac Line.
 The 192nd covered the withdrawal in the Abucay area.
 The battalions prevented the Japanese from overrunning their position and cutting off the withdrawing troops.
 The battalions were sent to cover the junctions of the Back Road and East Road with the Abucay-Hacienda Road on January 25.
 While holding the position, the 45th Infantry, Philippine Scouts, fought its way to the position at 3:00 A.M.
-One platoon was sent to the front of the column of trucks which were loading the troops.
+One platoon was sent to the front of the column of trucks that were loading the troops.
 The tanks provided heavy fire so that the infantry could withdraw and inflicted heavy losses on the Japanese.

-Later on January 25, both the 192nd and 194th held a defensive line on the Bakanga-Cardre-BaniBani Roads until the withdraw was completed at midnight.
-They held the position until the night of January 26/27, when they dropped back to a new defensive line roughly along the Pilar-Bagac Roads.
-When ordered to withdraw to the new line, the 192nd found that the bridge at Balanga, that they were supposed to use had been destroyed by enemy fire.
+Later on January 25, both the 192nd and 194th held a defensive line on the Balanga-Cardre-BaniBani Roads until the withdrawal was completed at midnight.
+They held the position until the night of January 26, when they dropped back to a new defensive line roughly along the Pilar-Bagac Roads.
+When ordered to withdraw to the new line, the 192nd found that the bridge at Balanga, which they were supposed to use had been destroyed by enemy fire.
 To withdraw, they had to use secondary roads to get around the barrio and tanks were still straggling in at noon.

 The tank battalions, on January 28, were given the job of protecting the beaches.
 The 192nd was assigned the coastline from Paden Point to Limay along Bataan’s east coast, while the battalion’s half-tracks were used to patrol the roads.
 The Japanese later admitted that the tanks guarding the beaches prevented them from attempting landings.